Master of Theological Studies Degree

-The Master of Arts is a program designed to prepare men and women for a wide variety of ministries including advanced graduate study in one of the theological disciplines.
+The Master of Theological Studies (M.T.S.) is a program designed to prepare men and women for a wide variety of ministries including advanced graduate study in one of the theological disciplines.
 It introduces students to the main theological disciplines, provides opportunity for some specialization, and requires a thesis relevant to the student’s goal.
 It is designed to be flexible enough to accommodate preparation for a variety of vocational goods.
-Unlike the Master of Divinity degree students in the Master of Arts degree may opt to exchange work in a ministry setting for additional traditional academic work.
+Unlike the Master of Divinity degree students in the Master of Theological Studies (M.T.S.) degree may opt to exchange work in a ministry setting for additional traditional academic work.
 MA students receive letter grades for their work in courses.

 Curriculum Overview Credit Hours